 When we talk about the dangers of sugar, we have to be clear what we are referring to.
 Several types of sugar exist, and they aren't all created equal.

 The most dangerous sugar is fructose, which ironically has the lowest glycemic index.
-That fact has misled many people into thinking that sweeteners like agave nectar, which is almost pure fructose, is “safe for diabetics,” as you can often see it advertised.
+That fact has misled many people into thinking that sweeteners like agave nectar, which is almost pure fructose, is "safe for diabetics," as you can often see it advertised.
 Scientists now realize that more than the minimal amounts of fructose found in fruit can lead to insulin resistance, weight gain, and high triglyceride levels.
 Ever since 1972 when John Yudkin published his seminal work on the subject, Pure, White, and Deadly, we have know that fructose uniquely raises serum triglycerides and insulin levels.
 I know from my own experience before I started eating low-carb foods, my triglyceride level dropped from 160 to 42.
 One of the best predictors of the risk of developing heart disease is the ratio of triglycerides to HDL.
-“If you have a ratio of around 2, you should be happy, indeed, regardless of your cholesterol levels,” while a ratio of 5, “is problematic,” write Drs.
-Johnny Bowden and Stephen Sinatra in The Great Cholesterol Myths, which I reviewed here.
+"If you have a ratio of around 2, you should be happy, indeed, regardless of your cholesterol levels," while a ratio of 5, "is problematic," write Drs.
+Johnny Bowden and Stephen Sinatra in The Great Cholesterol Myths.
 My triglycerides were up in my most recent lipid profile, but only to 51, and my HDL level was 64, giving me a ratio of less than 1.